MakeSchool-Tutorials/Makestagram-Swift/P7-Taking-Photos/content.md

 Now that we've successfully connected the `PhotoTakingHelper` with the `TimelineViewController` we can implement the actual photo taking code.

-Let's add a method to the `PhotoTakingHelper` that presents the `UIImagePickerController` (you might remember, this is the system component that will allow the user to take pictures!).
+Let's add a method to the `PhotoTakingHelper` that presents the `UIImagePickerController` (you might remember that this is the system component that will allow the user to take pictures!).

 > [action]
 Add the `showImagePickerController` method to the `PhotoTakingHelper` class: